Ancient economic thought: Plato

 Of Plato's works those considered the most important to study of economics are Nomoi, Politeia and Politikos (Backhaus).
-In his work Laws Plato writes on the three things as important to a person of these mind he stated as the most important, then body and lastly estate (Χρήματα).
+In his work Laws Plato writes on the three things as important to a person: mind he stated as the most important, then body, and lastly estate (Χρήματα).
 In Phaedo, Plato makes the first distinction between things which are thought necessary and those thought a luxury (Bonar).

 Plato promoted the exercise of temperance in respect to the pursuit of material wealth such that by strengthening moderation a person there-by preserves the order of their psyche.
 In The Republic he gives an account of the manner by which a state is to be formed with the skills (techne) of individuals supporting economic sustainability.
 With respect to the identification of skill Plato's writing in the Republic also deals with the specialization of skills as the concept of division of labour.